DonTseTse/bash_commons/README.md

 # Bash commons (bash_commons)
-Library of bash functions.
-The functions are organized in several thematic collections; each collection is one source file.
+Library of bash functions organized in several thematic collections; each collection is one source file.
+The initial motivation is that it's code I kept pasting around different projects, different machines, etc. - it was time to create a clean repository to add tests and documentation.

 ## Collections:
 - Logging: [code](logging.sh) | [documentation](logging.md) | [tests](tests/logging.sh)